Previous issue

 thinks, for example, of Hudson Taylor, whose biography is explicit on this

 point) have asked themselves: 'How can I abide in Christ?
-What is
+What is the

-never falter again!
+falter again!

 There can surely be no secret.
-The Lord Jesus had minutes rather than
+The Lord Jesus had minutes rather than hours

-from the means, to concentrate it on the end.
+the means, to concentrate it on the end.

-We may become [so] accustomed to the thought that the highest good we
+We may become [so] accustomed to the thought that the highest good we can

-can attain is to be in the presence of the Lord and enjoy being wholly occupied
+attain is to be in the presence of the Lord and enjoy being wholly occupied

 with Him that we need the corrective challenge of the question which the

-disciples had to confront: Would you rather have His presence and little fruit,
+disciples had to confront: Would you rather have His presence and little

-or His absence and much fruit?
+fruit, or His absence and much fruit?

-Of course the question is in reality a bogus one: He repeatedly assured
+Of course the question is in reality a bogus one: He repeatedly assured His

-His presence brings.
+presence brings.

 The Evidential 'If's'

-The next category of 'if's' are those which tell us what should follow
+The next category of 'if's' are those which tell us what should follow from

-from our lives as Christians: "By this shall all men know that you are my
+our lives as Christians: "By this shall all men know that you are my

 disciples, if you have love one to another" [47/48]

-(13:35); "If a man love me, he will keep my words" (14:23); "If you loved
+(13:35); "If a man love me, he will keep my words" (14:23); "If you loved me,

-me, you would rejoice" (14:28).
+you would rejoice" (14:28).
 They call for a practical response to our

 understanding of His words.

-It seems as though the Church was 'caught out' on this point almost from
+It seems as though the Church was 'caught out' on this point almost from the

-the start, through failing to think clearly about the implications of what
+start, through failing to think clearly about the implications of what the

-no less, in Galatians 2:14: "If thou, being a Jew ..." which we may fairly
+less, in Galatians 2:14: "If thou, being a Jew ..." which we may fairly

 paraphrase as arguing, 'If you really grasped the meaning of a new life in